PatelApurv22/NotePad-Using-Java/README.md

 **Author:** Apurv Patel

 Feel free to use this project as a reference in interviews to discuss OOP design and implementation in Java.
+*Special thanks to GitHub Copilot for providing assistance in creating and documenting this project.*
+*Credit also to the YouTube channel that helped guide the development and understanding of OOP concepts.*